 Mandurah Netball Association began through the hard work and determination of the Life members you see on the wall in our First Aid room.
 Along with many other hard-working people, these ladies are the foundation Mandurah Netball is based on.
 The current committee endeavours to continue their hard work for the Netball Community of Mandurah.

-We started with two grass courts on the foreshore near where the Tourist Information Center is today.
+We started with two grass courts on the foreshore near where the Mandurah Tourist Information Center is today.

 We moved to Thomson street with a few bitumen courts, which were quickly increased, toilet facilities shared with the footy boys, and a shed to sell lollies and drinks from.
-Through the hard work and dedication of past committee, players, umpires and coaches, you have a much nicer and larger place to play netball.
+Through the hard work and dedication of past committees, players, umpires and coaches, you have a much nicer and larger place to play netball.

 Today we have 10 plexipave courts, equipment sheds, shelters, change rooms, toilet blocks and offices.
 The hall and our courts, although built by the Association, are maintained and rented for use by the City of Mandurah.
 Many other community groups use the hall so they too benefit from the hard work of our past members.